hoo29/little-timmy/README.md

 python3 -m little_timmy
 ```

-Little Timmy can find the "80%" of unused variables but due to the numerous ways variables can be declared
-and consumed in Ansible, some will be missed.

-It should find unused variables in:
+It will find most unused variables in:

 - `group_vars`
 - `host_vars`
 - `vars`
 - `defaults`
+- `set_facts` - when not defined as key value pairs on a single line
+- `register`
 - Inventory files

-The above files are parsed to find variable declarations followed by a rudimentary search for their usage in
-playbooks, templates, tasks, and handler files.

-It will not find unused variables for:
+It is unlikely to find unused variables for:

-- `set_facts`
-- `register`
-- Dynamically created or referenced variables
+- Complex, dynamically referenced or created variables
 - Variables consumed in any custom python filters or similar
+- Non standard(ish) directory layouts

+Please raise issues with ideas or contributions with improvements!

 ## Github Action